jun-eau/Slipstream/README.md

 2.  **Create a Folder**: Place the downloaded file in a new, dedicated folder.
 Slipstream will store its configuration file (`config.json`) there.
 3.  **Run Slipstream**:
     *   **Windows**: Double-click `Slipstream.exe`.
-    *   **Linux**: The recommended method is to add `Slipstream.exe` to Steam as a non-Steam game and force the latest Proton version in its compatibility settings.
+    *   **Linux / Steam Deck**: The recommended method is to add `Slipstream.exe` to Steam as a non-Steam game and force the latest Proton version in its compatibility settings.
         *   **Steam Deck users must do this in Desktop Mode.**
         *   If the recommended method fails, use the native Linux binary (`chmod +x Slipstream && ./Slipstream`) to run the initial setup first.
 4.  **Initial Configuration (One-Time Setup)**: